 The local municipality of Pestszentlőrinc and Pestszentimre issued a publication in the title of The Hungarians and Nationalities, in which the memorial was presented as: the pomegranate is the sacred fruit of the tree of life according to its symbolic meaning, which evokes the common origin, the first parents.
 The 365 seeds situated inside in division of 12 represent the unity of the nations and the different nationalities living in Hungary.
 The coloumn soaring high symbolizes the liberality and dynamism of the host country and the collaboration of the different cultures while the descending water represents the constant purification and eternal renewal.
-The quote circling in spiral and translated into the languages of 13 nationalities is taken from the remonstrances to Prince St. Imre from King St Stephen.
+The quote circling in spiral and translated into the languages of the 13 nationalities is taken from St Stephen I.’s remonstrances to Prince St. Imre.

 The new memorial in the Park of Ethnicity of Havanna residential estate was inaugurated by Vilmos Szabó, minister of state for Prime Minister’s Office, and László Mester dr., member of parliament.